UCLA-IRL/NAC-ABE/README.md

 ```

 This function will fetch the content Data packet by the name, fetch the corresponding encrypted CK Data packet.
-Then it uses its decryption key (DKEY) to decrypt the CK, then use the CK to decrypt the content Data packet.
+Then it uses its decryption key (DKEY) to cpDecrypt the CK, then use the CK to cpDecrypt the content Data packet.

 ## 4 Issue Report